Chapter 1: Elm: Constraints That Free You

 • Hooks moved us toward functional components and immutable state

-• TypeScript went from optional to essential for serious projects
+• TypeScript went from optional to essential for most serious projects

 • Server Components push side effects to the server

 Each change pushes React toward functional programming principles.
-Immutability, pure functions, explicit state management—these are all things the React community now considers best practices.
+Immutability, pure functions, explicit state management–the React community now considers all of these best practices.
+No React developer worth their salt has side effects in their map or reduce, after all!
+Right?

-A senior React developer I know put it this way: “Good React code in 2025 looks suspiciously like Elm code from 2015.”
+I’ve heard more than one React developer say something like: “Good React code in 2026 looks suspiciously like Elm code from 2016.”

-But here’s the key difference: React recommends functional programming.
+React recommends functional programming.
 Elm requires it.
-The constraints that feel limiting at first actually free you—you stop worrying about entire classes of bugs and start focusing on solving actual problems instead of debugging state mutations.
+And the constraints that feel limiting at first?
+They’re what let you stop chasing bugs through state mutations and start solving the actual problem.

-In React, you can still mutate variables.
-You can mix paradigms.
-You can create runtime errors.
-The language allows it.
-The community discourages it, but JavaScript (or TypeScript) doesn’t stop you.
+In React, you can still mutate variables, mix paradigms, create runtime errors.
+The community discourages it; JavaScript can’t stop you.

-This isn’t about React being bad—React’s flexibility is a feature.
-But that flexibility comes with a cost: you have to maintain the discipline yourself.
+React’s flexibility is a genuine strength.
+But it comes with a cost: you have to maintain the discipline yourself, and it gets harder as your codebase scales.

 When Constraints Give Freedom